Hypoglycemia In Infancy

 WHAT YOU SHOULD KNOW:

-- Hypoglycemia is a condition that happens when the glucose (sugar) in your infant's blood drops too low.
-When your infant's blood sugar drops too low, his brain cells and muscles do not have enough energy to work.
-Glucose is important to help an infant's brain grow normally.
-Hypoglycemia may be temporary (short-term) or continuous (on-going).
+Hypoglycemia is a condition that causes your infant's blood glucose (sugar) level to drop too low.
+When your infant's blood sugar level drops too low, his brain cells and muscles do not have enough energy to work well.
+Glucose is needed to help an infant's brain grow normally.
+Hypoglycemia may be short-term or ongoing.

 AFTER YOU LEAVE:

-Some infants need a change in their diet to manage hypoglycemia.
-Ask your caregiver if your infant needs a special diet.
+Your infant may need a change in the foods he eats to manage hypoglycemia.
+Ask your infant's PCP if he needs to be on a special diet.

-- Your infant has side effects from the medicines you are giving to him.
+- Your infant has side effects from his medicines.

 - Your infant is not eating well.

-- You have questions about your infant's condition, medicine, or his care.
+- You have questions about your infant's condition or care.

 - Your infant has problems breathing.